AlexandreToyer/opensearchserver-docker/README.md

-# Work in progress

-## Docker's image for OpenSearchServer
+# Docker image for OpenSearchServer

 This image will allow for the quick, easy and unlimited parallel creation of systems hosting OpenSearchServer.